-Additionally, you can stick coconutBattery right up in the menu bar itself.
-Open the coconutBattery Preferences, switch to the General tab, and check the box next to Run coconutBattery in background and show information in Menu Bar.
+Additionally, you can stick coconutBattery right up on the menu bar itself.
+Open the coconutBattery Preferences, switch to the General tab and check the box next to Run coconutBattery in background and show information in Menu Bar.

 Also, select Show charge icon if you want a battery icon to appear alongside the percentage indicator (or whatever else you’ve configured to show up).

 After adding coconutBattery to the menu bar, you can select it to view additional battery information (such as time remaining, temperature, cycle count, etc.) in menu format.

 Battery Medic launches directly within the Mac’s menu bar itself and displays a colored-battery icon and a percentage indicator by default.
 Select the icon, and you can view lots of extra information such as the time remaining, battery health, charge cycles, and so on.